Decomposability and Parallel Computation of Multi-Agent LQR: Introduction

 Dimensionality reduction has been used in the past on many occasions to improve the computational efficiency of optimal control, in both model-based \cite{Nguyen16,Xue16} and model-free \cite{Mukherjee18}-\cite{TCNS} settings, but the main difference between these approaches and our proposed approach is that the former designs all result in sub-optimal controllers while our controller, when the MAS is homogeneous, retains the optimality of the original LQR problem.
 We identify specific conditions on the cost function to establish this optimality.
 Another important difference is that in conventional designs dimensionality reduction usually happens due to grouping, time-scale separation, or spatial-scale separation in the agent dynamics.
 In our design, however, the reduction occurs due to the structure imposed on the control objective, not due to the plant dynamics.

-The results are presented in the following way.
-We first establish the notion of decomposability for optimal control of homogeneous MAS using Definition \ref{define decompose}, followed by the derivation of multiple sufficient conditions for decomposability using Theorems \ref{th SD} through \ref{th commute}.
+Our results are presented in the following way.
+We first establish the notion of decomposability for optimal control of homogeneous MAS using Definition \ref{define decompose}, followed by the derivation of multiple sufficient conditions for decomposability in Theorems \ref{th SD} to \ref{th commute}.
 An algorithm (Algorithm \ref{alg:1}) for constructing the transformation matrix is proposed, and a corresponding hierarchical RL algorithm (Algorithm \ref{alg:2}) is developed to parallelize the control design in situations where the agent models may not be known.
-Finally, a detailed robustness analysis of the hierarchical controller is presented to encompass stability, performance, and implementation challenges when this controller is applied to a non-homogeneous MAS.
+Finally, a detailed robustness analysis of the parallel controller is presented to encompass stability, performance, and implementation challenges when this controller is applied to a non-homogeneous MAS.

 The rest of the paper is organized as follows.
 Section \ref{sec: problem} introduces the main problem formulation and defines decomposability.
 Section \ref{sec: conditions} presents multiple conditions for decomposability and proposes Algorithm \ref{alg:1} for construction of the transformation matrix.
-Section \ref{sec: RL} develops the hierarchical RL algorithm.
+Section \ref{sec: RL} develops the parallel RL algorithm.
 Section \ref{sec: robustness} presents robustness analysis.
 Section \ref{sec: simulation} shows a simulation example.
 Section \ref{sec: conclusion} concludes the paper.

 \textbf{Notation}: Throughout the paper, $\mathcal{G}=(\mathcal{V},\mathcal{E})$ denotes an unweighted undirected graph with $N$ vertices, where $\mathcal{V}=\{1,...,N\}$ is the set of vertices, $\mathcal{E}\subset\mathcal{V}\times\mathcal{V}$ is the set of edges; Graph $\mathcal{G}$ is said to be disconnected if there are two nodes $i$ and $j$ with no path between them, i.e., there does not exist a sequence of distinct edges of the form $(i_1,i_2)$, $(i_2,i_3)$, ..., $(i_{r-1},i_r)$ where $i_1=i$ and $i_r=j$.
 The $d\times d$ identity matrix is denoted by $I_d$.
 The Kronecker product is denoted by $\otimes$.
 Given a matrix $X$, $X\succeq0$ implies that $X$ is positive semi-definite; $\im(X)$ denotes the image space of $X$.
 We use $\diag\{A_1,...,A_N\}$ to denote a block diagonal matrix with $A_i$'s on the diagonal.
 Matrix $G_{ab}(s)$ denotes the transfer function from input $a$ to output $b$.
 Given a transfer function $G(s)$, its $\mathcal{H}_\infty$ norm is $||G(s)||_\infty=\sup_\omega\sigma_{\max}(G(j\omega))$, its $\mathcal{H}_2$ norm is $||G(s)||_2=(\frac{1}{2\pi}\int_{-\infty}^{\infty}\tr(G^\top(j\omega)G(j\omega))d\omega)^{1/2}$.
 The Euclidean norm is denoted by $||\cdot||$.